spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

 - - -

-## Pre-class Drills
-@TODO

-## Class Objectives
+## Learning Objectives

-* Students can create Context Objects and use them as a means to share state.
+* Create Context Objects and use them as a means to share state.

-* Students learn about general good practices when working with component-based applications.
+* Learn about general good practices when working with component-based applications.

-* Students identify proper use cases of Context API, while staying aware of its shortcomings.
+* Identify proper use cases of Context API, while staying aware of its shortcomings.

-* Students can utilize a combination of Context Objects, Providers, and consumers via the `useContext` Hook to manage global state.
+* Utilize a combination of Context Objects, Providers, and consumers via the `useContext` Hook to manage global state.

-* Students can use multiple Context Providers to manage complex state.
+* Use multiple Context Providers to manage complex state.

 - - -